u-konrad/scotland-landing-page/README.md

 # Scotland Travel Landing Site

-A landing site for a Scotland travel tour company, built with Gatsby.js.
+A landing page for a Scotland travel tour company, built with Gatsby.js.

 ## Site